Explore Montgomery from This Hotel in Prattville

 - Maxwell Air Force Base (5.4 miles)

-This Air Force Base is home to over 200,000 military personnel and an important center of learning, which houses the Air University, Noncommissioned Officers Academy, Squadron Officers College, Air War College and the Community College of the Air Force.
+This Air Force Base has more than 200,000 military personnel and is home to the Air University, Non-commissioned Officers Academy, Squadron Officers College, Air War College and the Community College of the Air Force.

 Phone: +1 (334) 953-1110